samsquire/platform-up/README.md

 Create an inventory file **at the same place as your platform-up.yml**.
 This file should contain all your hosts that you created in Vagrant above.
 Platform-up does not generate this file in case you have properties to override.

+# Usage

-To run Ansible against all your projects, then run:
+To run all your projects, then run:

 ```
 platform-up go